MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/deploy-install-acs.md

 Operations Manager supports a single installer for all supported languages, instead of language-specific installers.
 The installer automatically selects the language based on the computer's language settings where you're installing it.

 ::: moniker-end

-The ACS database runs on a supported version of Microsoft SQL Server.
-The Audit Collection Services Collector Setup wizard creates the ACS database on an existing installation of SQL Server.
-To complete the installation procedure, you must be a member of the Local Administrators group on both the ACS collector and ACS database computers.
-You must also be a database administrator on the ACS database.
-As a best practice for security, consider using **Run As** to perform this procedure.

 ## Install an ACS collector and an ACS database